 The following summary is subject to the more detailed provisions of RGA's Restated Articles of Incorporation, as amended, and RGA's Bylaws, and does not purport to be complete and is qualified in its entirety by reference thereto.
-The following summary also assumes that the proposed amendment to the Restated Articles of Incorporation is approved by RGA's stockholders at the Annual Meeting of Stockholders on May 27, 1998.
+Amendments to RGA's Restated Articles of Incorporation were approved at the Annual Meeting of Stockholders on May 27, 1998 to increase the number of authorized shares of Voting Common from 50,000,000 to 75,000,000 and to authorize 20,000,000 shares of the new class of Non-Voting Common.
+All references herein to RGA's Restated Articles of Incorporation refer to the Restated Articles of Incorporation as amended on May 29, 1998.